 \subsection{Implementation Details}

-We use ResNet-18~\cite{he2016deep} pretrained on ImageNet~\cite{deng2009imagenet} as the Siamese encoder.
-WSSM operates on stages 2--4; ICDM runs $K{=}3$ unrolling steps on the difference map $D$ constructed from fused stage-3 and stage-4 features.
-All models are trained for 200 epochs with AdamW~\cite{loshchilov2019decoupled,kingma2015adam} ($\beta_1{=}0.9$, $\beta_2{=}0.999$, weight decay $10^{-4}$), batch size 8, polynomial LR schedule (initial $6{\times}10^{-4}$, power 0.9), AMP, and EMA (decay 0.995).
-Augmentation includes random flips and rotation ($\pm15^{\circ}$).
-The inference threshold is set to $\tau{=}0.4$.
-All experiments are run on a single NVIDIA RTX 4090 GPU.
+We use ResNet-18~\citep{he2016deep} pretrained on ImageNet~\citep{deng2009imagenet} as the Siamese encoder.
+WSSM operates at stages 2--4, and ICDM performs $K{=}3$ unrolling steps on the difference map $D$ constructed from fused stage-3 and stage-4 features.
+We use $\mathcal{K}_{\mathrm e}{=}\{1\}$ and $\mathcal{K}_{\mathrm l}{=}\{2,3\}$, excluding the initialization step.
+PhyUnfold-Net and its ablation variants are trained for 200 epochs with AdamW~\citep{loshchilov2019decoupled,kingma2015adam} ($\beta_1{=}0.9$, $\beta_2{=}0.999$, weight decay $10^{-4}$), a batch size of 8, and a polynomial learning-rate schedule (initial rate $6{\times}10^{-4}$, power 0.9).
+We use automatic mixed precision, an exponential moving average with decay 0.995, random flips, and rotations within $\pm15^{\circ}$.
+The inference threshold is $\tau{=}0.4$.
+All experiments are conducted on a single NVIDIA RTX 4090 GPU.